aarondwi/aarondwi.github.io/CCLandscape.md

 1. Lots of production databases, implementation wise, adopt traditional 2PC/OCC + clock like + snapshot for read is adopted, and not esoteric implementations.
 While write may take long locks (cause distributed, fsync latency, etc), read doesn't have to suffer.
 And majority of workloads are read-heavy, so this works.
 2. Lock based are usually easier to understand (cause already used to) and implement (cause both single node and distributed have the same pattern), for both pessimistic 2PC and OCC.
+3. Even with non-advanced CC algorithms, it already meets performance requirements.

 Example of latest CC used in prod DB: